wbmattis2/ibm-data-science-dashboard/README.md

 ## Features

-You can filter results in the upper pie chart by launch site location.
+Filter results by launch site location with ther dropdown menu.

-You can also filter the data displayed in the lower chart by dragging the payload mass sliders.
+Filter results by launch payload mass with the range slider.